ParliRobo/ParliRobo.github.io/README.md

 </iframe>

 ## Platform Requirements
-Currently, we build and deploy ParliRobo on Linux servers with proper Python supports.
+Currently, we build and deploy ParliRobo on Linux servers with proper Python support.
 Specifically, we leverage [TensorFlow](https://opensource.google/projects/tensorflow), an end-to-end open source platform for machine learning, to train participant AI robots (PARs) in this study.

 ## For Developers
 Our code is licensed under Apache 2.0.
 Please adhere to the corresponding open source policy when applying modifications and commercial uses.
-Also, some of our code is currently not available but will be relased soon once we have obatained permissions.
+Also, some of our code is currently not available but will be released soon once we have obtained permissions.